maurosampietro/UltraMapper.CommandLine/README.md

   - Parameters can be specified indicating the param name.
     Named params must appear after non-named params.
     Non-named params must be provided in a exact order.
-    By default the order the definition order of your params inside the commands class is used.
+    By default the order is the definition order of your params inside your commands class.
-    You can override the definition order by setting the property 'Order' via the 'Option' attribute
+    You can override the definition order by setting the property 'Order' via the 'Option' attribute.

 ## Multiple advancements compared to other similar projects include: